 What Is the Health Risk Once Foam Particles Enter the Body?

-it will attempt to encapsulate them.
+There is also concern that once the body identifies the PER-PUR foam particles, it will attempt to encapsulate them.
 This could increase the risk of developing cancer.

 Contact an attorney if you develop any of the following conditions and believe a recalled Philips Respironics machine could be at fault: